 Rejected screens are panels that failed quality control at the factory but were sold downstream to budget repair shops.
 They look identical to good screens at first glance but have subtle defects: weaker backlight, dead zones, ghost touches, or short lifespan.
 Selling rejected stock is technically legal — the disclaimer is in the wholesale price — but most customers do not know to ask.

 Open Settings → Display & Brightness.
 Set brightness to maximum.
 Open the iPhone Camera app and point at a bright light.
 Compare the screen brightness to a friend's iPhone of the same model.
-A rejected screen is typically 30–40% dimmer than original.
+A rejected screen is often noticeably dimmer than original.
 The difference is obvious side-by-side.

 On the iPhone, hold 5 fingers on the screen simultaneously while in the Camera app or Photos.
 All 5 should register.
 Now move them apart slowly.
 If any finger 'drops out' (no longer detected), that's a touch dead zone — common in rejected screens.
 Original Apple screens detect all 5 reliably across the entire surface.